Scheduled MonumentsEnglandLarge univallate hillfort, two round cairns and medieval shieling on Carrock Fell

 Large univallate hillfort, two round cairns and medieval shieling on Carrock Fell is a scheduled monument protected by Historic England under reference 1011592.
 View the official record →

-Carrock Fell is a univallate hillfort situated on high moorland in Cumberland, dating to the Iron Age.
+Carrock Fell is a large univallate hillfort situated in the Lake District in Cumberland, England, representing Iron Age defensive settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011592.

 Large univallate hillfort, two round cairns and medieval shieling on Carrock Fell is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011592.